pandaloupe/QsMapper/doc/Conventions.md

 So the class *Net.Arqsoft.QsMapper.Samples.Model.Contacts.Customer* maps to the table *Contacts.Customers*.

-The default plural is built by simply adding a 's' to the class name.
+The default plural is built by simply adding an 's' to the class name.

 Exceptions known to the framework are: